Sequoia Park Zoo: Collection

-Controversy
+Criticism

 In 1982, Sequoia Park Zoo was home to a family of four black bears, two parents, and their two offspring.
 The bears lived in an old-fashioned metal bar exhibit.
 The local community raised money to build a modern bear exhibit.
 During the construction of the new exhibit, the two bear cubs were sent to live at the Woodland Wildlife Park in Cave Junction, Oregon.
 The two adult bears were euthanized.
 Public reaction to the bears being euthanized was extremely negative, with protesters gathering and picketing in front of the zoo, and a petition calling for the zoo's closure gathered 5,000 signatures in the local community of 24,000.
 The incident received national media coverage.
 The zoo's director was subsequently replaced.

 In 2012, the zoo faced steep criticism because of its budget.
 The zoo's budget had doubled in size since 2002 while other departments within the City of Eureka had faced multimillion-dollar budget cuts in the same period of time.
 Closure of the zoo was proposed by multiple local media sources and by prominent local politicians.